quetzle/gridironglory/README.md

 Gridiron Glory
 =============

-Gridiron Glory is a work in progress football team simulator, where everything is customizeable, from team names to the code itself.
+Gridiron Glory is a work in progress football team simulator, where everything is customizable, from team names to the code itself.
+Written in sloppy Python and uses YAML for data storage for some reason.